AaltoSciComp/scicomp-docs/training/scip/software-design-2022.rst

 **Registration:** Coming soon

 **Credits:** Credits are available for Aalto students and a course certificate can be provided on request for outsiders.
 Credits/certificate require full time participation and handling home work/assignments.
-Full course hours correspond roughly to 1 ECTS.
+Full course hours correspond roughly to 2 ECTS.

 **Setup instructions:** To access the online course you need to have access to Zoom, either through the Zoom client or through a browser.
-To follow and participate in the workshop, we expect you to also have access to a Python installation with the basic scientific software stack (NumPy/SciPy/Matplotlib/Pandas, see `https://www.scipy.org <https://www.scipy.org>`_).
-We recommend an anaconda installation.
+To follow and participate in the workshop, we expect you to also have access to a Python installation.
+While it will be possible to complete the exercises with only the basic pythons setup, we recommend an anaconda installation for ease of use.
 You can refer to https://coderefinery.github.io/installation/python/ for installation instructions, ignoring the CodeRefinery specific parts.
 You will also need a working and configured git installation.
 Instructions at https://coderefinery.github.io/installation/git/.

-**Additional course info at:** susanne.merz -at- aalto.fi or marijn.vanvliet -at- aalto.fi
+**Additional course info at:** susanne.merz -at- aalto.fi, marijn.vanvliet -at- aalto.fi or thomas.pfau -at- aalto.fi